Less Freezing / Motor Blockage

 However, another very important actor deserves particular attention for the cognitive aspect of freezing, which will be the subject of a future newsletter.

 This is a molecule widely underestimated in the context of Parkinson’s disease: norepinephrine.
-During clinical trials, a considerable increase in norepinephrine levels was observed after taking AtremoPlus.
+During clinical trials, a considerable increase in norepinephrine levels was observed after taking AtremoPlus. - Better Stress Management:

 In our previous newsletters, the links to which are available below, we mentioned significant improvements, particularly in terms of sleep and pain reduction, two sources contributing to stress.